This webpage contains affiliate links. Please view our disclosure policy for more details.

 Choose either WHOLE WHEAT FLOUR or WHOLE GRAIN SPELT FLOUR then add CORN FLOUR (flour that's milled from dried corn kernels, not cornstarch), BUCKWHEAT and OAT flours.

 Don't forget to add ground toasted SUNFLOWER SEEDS, which add some nuttiness to the crackers.
-For aromatic herb flavour add a whole bunch of FRESH ROSEMARY LEAVES - finely chopped on a cutting board.
-You can also pulse the leaves in a mini food processor or coffee grinder is you want a quick solution.
+For aromatic herb flavour add a whole bunch of FRESH ROSEMARY LEAVES - finely chopped on a cutting board (pulse them in a mini food processor for a quick solution).

 We love to use whole grain flours in our cracker recipes, like in recipes for whole grain sesame chia crackers or crispy whole grain crackers.
 Try also them!

-Roll out the dough as thinly as possible - 1mm.
+Roll out the dough as thinly as possible - 1-1.5mm.
 This ensures even baking and crispness of the crackers.
 If they are not thin enough, they will be rather chewy than crispy.